de-mux/Moon-Pi-2/README.md

    # (4-LED) if you bought it from the link above).
    # If you mess up and choose the wrong one, you can run:
    #     sudo dpkg-reconfigure pisugar-server
+   # PiSugar will ask you for a password for the web UI -- be aware that it
+   # stores this in plain text on your system.
    curl http://cdn.pisugar.com/release/pisugar-power-manager.sh | sudo bash

    # optional development tools